-Healthy deviled eggs are made with thick, creamy Greek yogurt instead of mayonnaise.
-They are well seasoned, mildly spicy, creamy and delicious!
+These deviled eggs are made with thick, creamy Greek yogurt instead of mayonnaise.
+They are well-seasoned, mildly spicy, creamy and delicious!

-I make these healthy deviled eggs with Greek yogurt instead of mayonnaise.
+I make these deviled eggs with Greek yogurt instead of mayonnaise.
 They are wonderfully creamy and delicious.
-In fact, they are one of my favorite healthy appetizers.
+In fact, they are one of my favorite keto appetizers.

-I wanted to see if Greek yogurt can work in a healthy deviled eggs recipe.
-Indeed, it can.
-These eggs are not just healthy but also creamy and delicious.
+Greek yogurt has a thick and creamy consistency, so these eggs are creamy and delicious.
 The tartness of the Greek yogurt does not come through and is masked well by the various seasonings.